harishdurga/laravel-quiz/README.md

 ### Topicable

 Topics can be attached to a quiz or a question.
 Questions can exist outside of the quiz context.
-For example you can create a question bank which you can filter based on the topics if attached.
+For example, you can create a question bank which you can filter based on the topics if attached.

 ### Negative Marking Settings